Performance Marketing: The Data Trap That Wastes Millions

 Why Does This Happen?

-Tools like media mix modelling and lift testing take time, cost money and can be imperfect at first.
+Tools like media mix modelling and lift testing take time, cost money, and may be imperfect at first..
 If leadership isn’t bought in or if your culture expects immediate certainty, you won’t invest in them.
+A decade ago, MMM tools were only for the largest enterprise brands; however, the cost has come down substantially & it is now accessible to smaller brands.

 So What’s the Right Approach?